ztlr/superteam-bootcamp/README.md

 - **Withdraw Tokens**: Users can withdraw tokens from the vault.
 - **Fee Management**: The program includes functionality to manage a fee vault, allowing for the collection and distribution of fees.

+### Challenges and Learnings

+  - Understanding the Anchor framework and its components.
+  - Implementing the logic for deposit, withdraw, and fee vault management.
+  - Debugging and fixing the errors that arose during the development process.

 ## Getting Started

 ### Prerequisites